Additional Writing Support at Cornell

 CHEC: Cornell Help for Engineering Communication

-Graduate Writing Service
+Knight Graduate Writing Service

 Offered by the Knight Institute for Writing in the Disciplines, the Graduate Writing Service offers individual face-to-face and online consultations by trained peer tutors on any type of writing – from job application materials to dissertation chapters – at any point in the writing process – from brainstorming to finalizing.
-To make an appointment, click here.
+To make a GWS appointment, click here.

 Local Editors and Proofreaders